 Turn the tables

-Comment from a German HR specialist on this text: “It is sad that there are employers who are really that good at it!”
-That points in the right direction: As a job seeker, you can and should calmly turn the tables - even if that still doesn't seem to be a popular attitude in Germany.
+Comment from a German HR specialist on this text: “It is sad that there are employers who are really in this mood!”
+That points in the right direction: As a job seeker, you can and should turn the tables if you still don't seem to like it in Germany.

 For example, with the question: What does that say about the corporate culture if the employees are spied on in advance?
 And: I want in one of those Company really work?
 Don't I want an employer who gives their employees some confidence?
 Incidentally, individual companies have already recognized that more and more employees are asking this question - and have committed themselves to only evaluating those application documents that applicants voluntarily provide.